 Some folks don’t realize there are other lists of gifts in the New Testament.
 One is in Romans 12 where Paul also gave us the procedure for discovering our gifts.
 First, we offer our lives totally to God, giving Him permission to accomplish His will in us.
-Next we stop conforming to the pattern of this world and its preoccupation with getting all this life has to offer, often at the expense of our heavenly calling.
+Next, we stop conforming to the pattern of this world and its preoccupation with getting all this life has to offer, often at the expense of our heavenly calling.
 Then we let ourselves be transformed by the renewing of our mind.
 We do this by rejecting the secular world view and accepting the Biblical one in its place.
-By doing these things we’ll begin to understand God’s will for our life and how He’s gifted us to fulfill it.
+By doing these things, we’ll begin to understand God’s will for our lives and how He’s gifted us to fulfill it.
 (Romans 12:1-2)

 We have different gifts, according to the grace given us.
 If a man’s gift is prophesying, let him use it in proportion to his faith.
 If it is serving, let him serve; if it is teaching, let him teach; if it is encouraging, let him encourage; if it is contributing to the needs of others, let him give generously; if it is leadership, let him govern diligently; if it is showing mercy, let him do it cheerfully.
 (Romans 12:6-8)

-You can see from this passage that the Lord intends for us to use our gifts.
+You can see from this passage the Lord intends for us to use our gifts.
 As you let Him re-order your life around the area of your giftedness, you’ll be more effective in everything you do and experience higher levels of satisfaction and well-being than you’ve ever known.
 And you’ll have a greater impact for good on those around you.
-This is what the Lord meant by streams of living water flowing from with in us.
+This is what the Lord meant by streams of living water flowing from within us.
 (John 7:37-39)

 Gifts In Ephesians 4